Energy resources

 Hydrogen is produced either using a fossil fuel, such as natural gas, or by electrolysis.
 To produce sufficient hydrogen by electrolysis and compression or liquefaction to support the needs of the current volume of road and air transport would require three times the electricity that is currently being generated.
 For transmission and storage it has to be compressed or cryogenically liquefied using electricity which could be used more directly and efficiently for rail and tram transport.
 Which ever way hydrogen is produced results in a net energy loss.
 It takes more energy to produce a fuel in a suitable form for motive power than is contained in it.

-So liquid fuel production will move from oil refining to natural gas processing to coal liquefaction, with perhaps upstream refinery feedstock will come from from all three fossil fuels.
+So liquid fuel production will move from oil refining to natural gas processing to coal liquefaction, while perhaps upstream refinery feedstock will come from from all three fossil fuels.
 To keep everything going, the world’s oil, gas and coal will be used until exhausted to produce liquid fuels.

 Jet fuel

-Air transport is totally dependent on jet fuel derived from oil and alternative supplies from gas and coal will be insufficient to maintain it at its current or projected level of activity.
+Air transport is totally dependent on jet fuel derived from oil and alternative supplies from biomass or gas and coal will be insufficient to maintain it at its current or projected level of activity.
 To make things worse, as North Sea oil runs out and Middle East oil predominates, so the yield of jet fuel reduces from 25% to 8%-10%.
 Expansion plans for air transport would require an increase in jet fuel production of 260% by 2030 and will not be realised.

-air-miles are left in the world’s fuel tank?
+See How many air-miles are left in the world’s fuel tank?

 Prognosis